 - Review your degree audit to determine how courses will count for your major or minor.
 This program is designed for Poole majors and minors but all NC State students, who meet the prerequisites, are welcome to apply.

 Calendar & Excursions

 Local excursions around Shanghai and in other cities will examine both the culture and business aspects of China.
 In Shanghai, students will explore the famous Bund skyline, attend an acrobat show, sample local cuisine, and much more.
 Mid-way through the program, students will take a weekend trip to Hangzhou, a city renowned for its historic relics and natural beauty, and visit a Buddhist temple and the Six Harmonies Pagoda.
-Finally, the program concludes with a five day trip to Beijing which includes visits to the Great Wall, Tiananmen Square, and the Forbidden City.
+Finally, the program concludes with an excursion to Beijing which includes visits to the Great Wall, Tiananmen Square, and the Forbidden City.
 From a business perspective, students will also visit a variety of corporations to learn how operations and human resources are management in China.
-Past corporate visits include: Lenovo, John Deere, and Lord.
+Past corporate visits include: Lenovo, John Deere, and Lord